zzangah73/ir-case-studies/README.md

 No real student-level data are included.
 All outputs are illustrative and show the analytic process, code, and structure only.

-Rendered HTML files are provided for convenient review, while .qmd files in the docs/ folder contain the full source code.
+The Quarto source files (.qmd) are stored in the repository root, and the rendered HTML files are located in the docs/ folder so they can be published via GitHub Pages.

 📄 License & Intended Use